 If they do decide to stay at their home, don't modify and declutter all by yourself.
 Get help from a professional organizer.
-The process will be very emotional for them and having a professional onsite during the decluttering will help a great deal and make the experience a pleasent one.
+The process will be very emotional for them, and having a professional onsite during the decluttering will help a great deal and make the experience a pleasant one.

 How to get rid of stuff to help my parents have a safer home?

 You can donate many items.
 But, if you want to see if you can sell them, visit our other post, "Items to Sell For Cash Today."